Paul Coverdell: Death

 On a trip to Georgia for a weekend of speaking engagements and constituency services, Coverdell complained of a severe headache.
 Diagnosed with a cerebral hemorrhage, Coverdell underwent surgery at Piedmont Hospital in Atlanta on July 17, 2000.
 He never regained consciousness and died early in the evening of July 18, 2000.
+He was 61 years old.

 More than 50 senators and representatives from both parties joined 900 other mourners at Coverdell's funeral at the Peachtree United Methodist Church in Atlanta.
 Texas governor George W. Bush took time from the 2000 presidential campaign to attend the services with his wife Laura.
 President Clinton also released a statement expressing his condolences to the Coverdell family.
 Former president George H. W. Bush, a close friend of Coverdell, did not attend, but a family friend read his tribute.
 Bush wrote:

 He loved politics and was a clear example of politics being a noble calling.
 He leaves behind a legacy that quiet is good, caring about the other guy matters.